 To guarantee that your equipment arrives at your customer’s site in the same condition that it left your facility, you need to know more than the delivery deadline.
 It’s worth learning as much as you can about your customer’s timeline.
 Will your package be un-crated immediately upon arrival or will it be stored for any length of time?

 Time is moisture’s partner in crime.
 If a package with a small amount of moisture is allowed to sit for any significant length of time, that moisture will have ample opportunity to corrode and warp delicate machinery.
 Moisture protection is a must for shipments that will be stored during transit or at the customer’s site.

 A familiar site to anybody who has found a tiny bag of granules tucked into a shoebox alongside their new loafers, desiccant works like a sponge soaking up any moisture in the surrounding environment.
 There are many varieties but each has an upper limit.
 Careful calculations based on the size of package, type of equipment, and expected environmental conditions during transport and storage are needed to make certain the desiccant never reaches capacity (after which the “sponge” can no longer absorb additional moisture.)

-VCI emits chemicals that battle the corrosive minerals in water.
+VCIs emit chemicals that battle the corrosive minerals in water.
 (It’s the tagalong chemicals, not the water itself, that do the most damage.)
-It’s available in three types: paper, poly, and emitters.
+There are three types of VCIs: paper, poly, and emitters.
 Poly VCI is ideal for machinery from clean room manufacturing environments because it does not generate particulate like paper VCI can.